Towards exact structural thresholds for parameterized complexity: Preliminaries

-A \emph{labeled graph} is a graph $G = (V,E)$ together with a label function $\ell \colon V \rightarrow \NN = \{1, 2, 3, \ldots\}$.
-We say that a labeled graph is \emph{$k$-labeled} if $\ell(v) \leq k$ for all $v \in V$.
-For a label $i$, we denote by $G^i$ the subgraph induced by the vertices with label $i$, i.e.\ $G^i = G[\ell^{-1}(i)]$.
-We consider the following three operations on labeled graphs: the \emph{union}-operation $\union{G_1}{G_2}$ constructs the disjoint union of two labeled graphs $G_1$ and $G_2$; the \emph{relabel}-operation $\relab{i}{j}{G}$ changes the label of all vertices in $G$ with label $i$ to label $j$; the \emph{join}-operation $\join{i}{j}{G}$, $i \neq j$, adds all possible edges between vertices in $G$ with label $i$ and vertices in $G$ with label $j$.
-As a base case, we have the \emph{introduce}-operation $\intro{i}(v)$ which constructs a single-vertex graph whose unique vertex $v$ has label $i$.
-A valid expression that only consists of introduce-, union-, relabel-, and join-operations is called a \emph{clique-expression}.
-The labeled graph constructed by a clique-expression $\cwexp$ is denoted $G(\cwexp)$.
-To a clique-expression $\cwexp$ we associate a syntax tree $\tree_\cwexp$ in the natural way and to each node $t \in V(\tree_\cwexp)$ the corresponding operation.
-For any node $t \in V(\tree_\cwexp)$, the subtree rooted at $t$ induces a subexpression $\cwexp_t$ and we define $G_t = G(\cwexp_t)$ as the labeled graph constructed by $\cwexp_t$.
+A \emph{labeled graph} is a graph $G = (V,E)$ together with a \emph{label function} $\lfct \colon V \rightarrow \NN = \{1, 2, 3, \ldots\}$.
+We say that a labeled graph is \emph{$k$-labeled} if $\lfct(v) \leq k$ for all $v \in V$.
+We consider the following four operations on labeled graphs: \begin{itemize} \item the \emph{introduce}-operation $\intro{\ell}(v)$ which constructs a single-vertex graph whose unique vertex $v$ has label $\ell$, \item the \emph{union}-operation $G_1 \union G_2$ which constructs the disjoint union of two labeled graphs $G_1$ and $G_2$, \item the \emph{relabel}-operation $\relab{i}{j}(G)$ changes the label of all vertices in $G$ with label $i$ to label $j$, \item the \emph{join}-operation $\join{i}{j}(G)$, $i \neq j$, which adds an edge between every vertex in $G$ with label $i$ and every vertex in $G$ with label $j$. \end{itemize} A valid expression that only consists of introduce-, union-, relabel-, and join-operations is called a \emph{clique-expression}.
+The graph constructed by a clique-expression $\cwexp$ is denoted $G_\cwexp$ and the constructed label function is denoted $\lfct_\cwexp \colon V(G_\cwexp) \rightarrow \NN$.